 Decarbed Cannabis Flower

-Before incorporating cannabis as an ingredient, it’s important to understand that it first needs to undergo the process of decarboxylation.
+But before you incorporate cannabis as an ingredient, it first needs to undergo the process of decarboxylation.

 This process must occur in order for you to experience the benefits of activated THC or CBD.

 However, raw cannabis plants do not naturally contain large amounts of active THC or CBD, the two most popular cannabinoids people typically expect to ingest when eating cannabis.

 To experience the benefits of activated THC or CBD, the cannabis flower must undergo a process called decarboxylation first.